-1. Will that be cash or charge?
 Paying for your purchases with a major credit card has some advantages over cash.
-Many credit card companies provide extra protection or extended warranties on items you purchase using their card.
+Many credit card companies provide extra protection or extended warranties on items you purchase using their card as well as reward points and cash back.
 Using credit allows you not to carry large sums of cash which will prevent you from losing it or becoming a victim of theft.
 The downside to using credit cards is it causes an increase in your credit utilization rate which leads to a lower credit score.
 Another downside is that it is harder to stick to your budget leading you to big bills come January.
 We all know how fast those charges add up.

 Follow these tips and stick to a budget this holiday season to avoid worrying about a lower credit score or excessive debts in the near future.